Combined Bachelor’s & Master’s Degree

 - A maximum of 15-18 units of graduate course work (depending on the specific MA program) at the 400 and 500 levels may count as requirements for both the graduate degree and as unrestricted electives in the undergraduate degree.

 - Students will receive both the Bachelor of Science and Master of Arts or Master of Science at the completion of the entire program.
 The Bachelor of Science is conferred by University College.
-The Master of Arts, Master of Liberal Arts, and Master of Science in Biology are conferred by the Graduate School of Arts & Sciences.
-The Master of Science in Applied Health Behavior Research and Master of Science in Clinical Research Management are conferred by University College.
+The Master of Arts, Master of Liberal Arts, and Master of Science in Biology are conferred by the Graduate School.
+The Master of Science in Clinical Research Management is conferred by University College.

 Students who meet the eligibility requirements noted above should meet with their undergraduate advisor and complete the Combined Bachelor’s/Master’s Preliminary Authorization Request form.